Waroona

 Waroona ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Waroona had a cultural diversity index below the average, with 86.9% of its population being citizens, 80.5% born in Australia, and 93.6% speaking English only at home.
-Christianity was the predominant religion, comprising 50.7% of Waroona's population, compared to 45.9% across the Rest of WA.
-The top three ancestry groups were English (33.7%), Australian (28.3%), and Italian (8.4%).
+Waroona's cultural diversity was found to be below average, with 86.9% of its population being citizens, 80.5% born in Australia, and 93.6% speaking English only at home.
+Christianity is the predominant religion in Waroona, making up 50.7% of people, compared to 45.9% across Rest of WA.
+The top three ancestry groups are English (33.7%), Australian (28.3%), and Italian (8.4%).

 Frequently Asked Questions - Diversity